Chinese Red Army: Ranks and titles

 The Chinese Red Army had no ranks.
 Officers and soldiers were considered equal.
 Early on, the officers were elected by the soldiers; however, during the later parts of the war this system was eliminated.
 From regiment to army, the command system at each level had four commanders: commander, political commissar, chief of staff, and director of political department, with the political commissar holding the most power.

+Recruitment

+Red Army recruitment efforts often involved mass meetings and competitions between different villages, counties, or mass organizations on the basis of which could supply the most recruits.
+Women's Organizations were mobilized to provided support to the dependents of Red Army soldiers and to prevent women from "pulling on [their menfolk's] tails" to forestall their enlistment.